Samsung Electronics to build $3 billion smartphone plant in Vietnam

 "We are working on the project," said the official, confirming an earlier report by Dau Tu, a newspaper controlled by Vietnam's Planning and Investment Ministry.
 "There are still a few things to fix."

-The official was not authorised to speak to media on the matter and so declined to be identified by name.
+The official was not authorized to speak to media on the matter and so declined to be identified by name.

 A Samsung spokeswoman told Reuters the company is in discussions with Vietnam's government to invest up to $3 billion in its handset business.
 The schedule for the spending and how much will ultimately be spent have yet to be decided, she said.